CSHL-comp-neuro-vision/tutorials/README.md

 Much has been learned about vision by studying the visual signals and visual processing associated with motion.
 Consider starting with “motionTutorial”: yhis tutorial presents some concepts for representing and analyzing visual motion, including motion energy and computer vision.
 Dig in more deeply to a model of how motion is processed in MT (Rust at al., 2006) in “RustMTModel.”
 For another take, “STCovTutorial” demonstrates how spike-triggered covariance can be used to recover functional models in white-noise experiments.

+### Noise Correction

+This tutorial demonstrates the effects of misrepresenting relationships between variables due to noise in their estimates and how to retrieve the true relationship using noise correction techniques.
+(Contributed by Kohitij Kar).

 All python tutorials are standalone jupyter notebooks (.ipynb files, which can also be uploaded and run using google colab if you don't have an install on your machine).